Why Does the Municipality Need a Building Inspection Program?

 To make any structural changes to an existing building, or once a Development Permit is approved, a Building Permit application can be made.
 The Town has contracted Professional Building Inspections, Inc. (PBI) to perform building inspections.
 Development and building permit applications and payments should be submitted to the Town office, not directly to PBI.

-Permits are not required to build a fence, paint your house, or replace roofing materials, same-size windows, doors, siding, etc. If you are considering bringing a temporary building (on skids) larger than 100 ft2 (example: seacan), you will require both a development permit and a building permit.
+Permits are not required for building a fence, painting your house, or replacing roofing materials, same-size windows, doors, siding, etc. If you are considering bringing a temporary building (on skids) larger than 100 ft² (e.g., seacan), you will need both a development permit and a building permit.

-Building Permits may take up to 10 business days to process.
-Construction cannot start prior to obtaining a permit.
+Processing Time: Building Permits may take many business days to process.
+Construction cannot start before obtaining a permit.

-Please read the attached information and complete the required forms.
-Paper copies can be returned to the Town office, or electronic copies can be emailed to [email protected].
+Submission Instructions: Please read the attached information and complete the required forms.
+Paper copies can be returned to the Town office, or electronic copies can be emailed to

 Moving or Demolishing a Building

-If looking to move or demolish a building, you must apply for a Development Permit.
-Complete and submit the Application to Demolish or Move.
+If you plan to move or demolish a building, you must apply for a Development Permit by completing and submitting the Application to Demolish or Move.

 Fees

-The Application fees for Permitted and Discretionary Uses are in the 2023-02 Building Bylaw.
+Application fees for Permitted and Discretionary Uses are outlined in the 2023-02 Building Bylaw.

-Building permit fees differ for each project and usually depend on the project size and the number of inspections it may require.
-Fees are determined by PBI when reviewing the Building Permit Application.
+Building Permit Fees Building permit fees vary based on project size and the number of required inspections.
+Fees are determined by PBI during the review of the Building Permit Application.